PLANETS OF OTHER SUNS

 Speculation about the probabilities of life originating on other worlds besides our earth seems to be utterly pointless and fruitless because we know of only one example of life forming and evolving on a planet, namely the earth itself.
 Just using the past history of earth as a guide, we can see how relentlessly hostile nature is to the existence of life.
 In the known history of life on earth, there have been around 6 major "extinction events," in which all life on earth came close to dying completely out!
 Any one of these catastrophes could easily have wiped out every living thing on earth, leaving the earth barren of life for the remainder of its existence, until it is destroyed as the sun evolves into a red giant.
 To the best of our current knowledge, life seems to have spread out on earth during or just after the so-called Late Heavy Bombardment, about 3.7 billion years ago.
 Did the bombardment itself seed life?
 This might have been either the worst possible time or the best possible time for the chemical processes that produced self-replicating molecules and the earliest molecular forms of life....
 In any case, even if the basic chemistry on which life is based can be assembled with high probability, it can certainly be destroyed with approximately equal high probability.
 Only time will tell if, on other worlds, life has survived against all odds and has even produced multicellular organisms which can manipulate their environment extensively.

 Just on the basis of our knowledge of the fundamental forces of nature, interstellar travel seems almost impossibly difficult.
 It is very hard to imagine how an alien civilization could ever achieve a state of constraint-free technology, where even limited interstellar travel would become a priority.
-The exploration would have to be by robots, and these robot probes would not be able to get information back to the parent planet for hundreds or even thousands of years after initial launch.
+The exploration would have to be by robots, and these robot probes would not be able to get radioed information back to the parent planet for hundreds or even thousands of years after initial launch.
+It would be almost infinitely easier to construct gigantic telescopes in planetary orbit, which could actually image planets in distant systems.
+There is no imaginable incentive to justify physical travel from one system to another.

 The real quest is well underway--- Spacecraft currently on their way to destinations around the Solar System: